linnf1/overtime-app/README.md

 - Needs to be documented if employee did not log overtime
 - Block non-admin and guest users from Admin Dashboard

-## UI:
-- _Bootstrap -> formatting_
-- _Icons from Font Awesome_
-- _Update styles in forms_

-## Refactor:
-- Integrate phone validation for phone attributes in User:
-  >No spaces or dashes, Exactly 10 characters, All characters must be numbers

 ---
 #### Key: